Tag Archives: young adults

 I had a recent conversation about boundaries with my son (you know, a conversation about why I was being the buzzkill parent saying NO for the umpteenth time).
 I told him about the father and teenage son I watched walking into a store ahead of me.
 The waistband of the kid’s pants hung just underneath his buttocks.
 I admitted to my son that my second thought (the first being, hmmph, I didn’t know that was still a thing) was, that poor kid.
 That poor kid doesn’t have one worthy adult in his life to look at him and say, “Pull your pants up, you look like an idiot” and that was incredibly sad to me.
 It made me wonder what else he was allowed to do unchallenged in his home.

 I then told him about a cashier I recently encountered.
-It was at an icky thrift store (which – disclaimer and stone cold admission — I do NOT care for.
-I went in with a friend who absolutely loves them.
-Blecchh.
-Sorry, I yam what I yam.
-I don’t like those and I don’t go to yard sales.
-I’m a Walmart gal through and through: I’d rather buy it cheap and new than cheap and used.
-Meh.
+It was at an icky thrift store (which – disclaimer and stone cold admission — I don’t really care for.
 We all have our thing.
 Leave me to my draft beer in a plastic cup thankyouverymuch).
 Anyway, here was this young man: facial tattoos, spiked hair a foot high, earlobe plugs the size of teacup saucers chained to his nostril hoops … you get the picture.
 It was truly the stuff of parental nightmares.
 The thing is, I felt really bad for him, too.
 Was there not one voice of reason in his life to ever say, Kid, what say you pump the brakes on that idea?
 Or, How about waiting until you’re older to permanently scar your body.
 Or even, No, you will not visit your grandmother looking like that, go upstairs and change.

 I wondered, did any adult ever forewarn these kids about limiting their options in life?